kabirferro/dunebox/README.md

 `mysite.test` in seconds: choose a name, a folder and a PHP version — Dunebox generates the virtual host, updates the Windows hosts file and the certificate.
 Aliases and multiple domains included.

 ### 🔒 Green HTTPS, even locally
-SSL certificate generated and **automatically trusted** by the system: your `.test` sites run over HTTPS with no browser warnings, just like in production.
+A local certificate authority, generated and **trusted automatically** — once.
+Every `.test` site runs over HTTPS with the green padlock and no browser warnings, in **Chrome, Edge and Firefox**.
+New sites are trusted instantly, no extra steps.

 ### 📬 Emails don't leave: you see them
 Every email sent from PHP lands in a **local inbox** ([Mailpit](http://mailpit.localhost)) with HTML preview, source and live updates.
 Zero configuration, zero test emails accidentally sent to real clients.